cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_09.rst

 | Definition: (of people or things) no longer useful or desirable.
 | Usage: an injury that has kept him on the shelf.
 |
+| pipelining
+| Definition: a form of computer organization in which successive steps of an instruction sequence are executed
+| in turn by a sequence of modules able to operate **concurrently**, so that another instruction can be begun
+| **before** the previous one is finished.
+| in the pipeline
+| Definition: awaiting completion or processing; being developed.
+| Usage: new treatments are in the pipeline.
+|
 | provenance
 | Definition: the place of origin or earliest known history of something.
 | Usage: an orange rug of Iranian provenance